michael-milette/moodle-filter_filtercodes/README.md

 Note: {if`rolename`} and {ifmin`rolename`} type tags are based on role archetypes, not role shortnames.
 For example, you could have a role called `students` but, if the archetype for the role is `teacher`, the role will be identified as a `teacher`.
 Roles not based on archetypes will not with these tags.

+* {ifloggedinas}{/ifloggedinas} : Will display the enclosed content only if you are logged-in-as (loginas) a different user.
+* {ifnotloggedinas}{/ifnotloggedinas} : Will display the enclosed content only if you are logged-in as yourself and not a different user.
 * {ifeditmode}{/ifeditmode} : Will display the enclosed content only if editing mode is turned on.
 * {ifenrolled}{/ifenrolled} : Will display the enclosed content only if the user **is** enrolled in the current course.
 * {ifnotenrolled}{/ifnotenrolled} : Will display the enclosed content only if the user is **not** enrolled in the current course.